 Some panelists may not be comfortable in front of a group or have trouble getting into the flow of the conversation.
 If you have a panelist who has been silent or you’ve seen trying to get into the conversation, invite them to share an opinion.
 It can be as simple as: “Jen, we haven’t heard from you.
 Any thoughts?”

 At the same time, there might be a panelist who is dominating the conversation.
 You might need to reel them in by saying “Thank you for your thoughts, but let’s hear from the others.”

 Keep the conversation on topic… Or don’t

-As people put their hand up, acknowledge them.
-Even if a panelist is talking and/or you are not ready for their question, make eye contact with the audience member and give a nod or small wave to let them know you see them.
+If someone puts their hand up, acknowledge them.
+Even if a panelist is talking, make eye contact with the audience member and give a nod or small wave to let them know you see them.

-When you call on someone, be clear: “This gentleman in the Spider-Man hat.”
-“Yes, Poison Ivy at the back.”
-“Lady in the front row knitting me a scarf.
-It’s for me, right?”
+When you call on someone, be clear who you mean: “Lady in the front row knitting a scarf.”